The Legal Position on Attendance

 Leave of Absence, Including Holidays, During Term Time

-Any requests should be on an official school leave of absence request form and handed into the school office for consideration by the Headteacher prior to any holiday/leave arrangements being made.
+Any requests should be on an official school leave of absence request form and handed into the school office for consideration by the Headteacher prior to any leave arrangements being made.
 Each request is taken on its own merits and based on the information supplied by the parent.
 Where a request is refused and the child is kept away from school anyway, this would be treated as unauthorised absence.

-Where a child is kept away from school for a family holiday or other reason without authorisation being sought, this would be treated as unauthorised absence.
+Where a child is kept away from school for a family holiday or other reason without authorisation being sought, this would be treated as unauthorised absence. regardless of the child’s wider school attendance.

 Attendance does matter; we thank parents for helping us to ensure every one of our children comes to school regularly and gains optimum benefit from the high standards of teaching and learning we provide.